thuongtruong109/toplink/.github/CONTRIBUTING.md

 We have a test suite for the project, and we expect you to write tests for your changes.
 Make sure the test suite passes locally and on CI.

-#### 5. Run `make pre`
+#### 5. Run pre-commit checks

-Before submitting your changes, run `make pre` to ensure your changes pass all checks.
+Before submitting your changes, ensure your changes pass all checks.
 This will run the linter, tests, and other checks.

 #### 6. Update the documentation